 Toby qualified in 1985 at Birmingham University and completed his GP training in Devon after working in Australia.
-Since 1994 he has been a partner at the Castle Practice in Ludgershall, Wiltshire, and his specialists include asthma, cardiology and minor surgery.
-As well as serving on the board of the Clinical Commissioning Group he is a committee member of the Local Medical Committee.
+Since 1994 he has been a partner at the Castle Practice in Ludgershall, Wiltshire, and his specialism include asthma, cardiology and minor surgery.
+As well as serving on the Governing Body of the Clinical Commissioning Group he is a committee member of the Local Medical Committee.
 Toby is married and his wife is a consultant anaesthetist in Swindon.

 Debbie is originally from Wales.
 She qualified in 1983 from Manchester Medical School and moved to Wiltshire in 1985, qualifying as a GP in 1987 and began working at Eastleigh Surgery in 1988; she became Senior Partner there in 2004.

 Debbie is an experienced practitioner in the care of the elderly and in palliative medicine and has post-graduate qualifications in palliative medicine, acupuncture, family planning and chronic respiratory medicine.
 As well as being a GP appraiser, she is a fundraiser and trustee for Dorothy House and a governor of Matravers School.